- This event has passed.

 Marineland River-To-Sea Preserve Trail Walk

 Look for the GTM Field Office sign, just South of Marineland Dolphin Adventure (across from the ocean).
 Your guide will meet you in the parking lot.
-Click here to reserve a spot online or call 904-823-4500 for more information.
+Click here to reserve a spot online.

 - Do I need a reservation to attend?
 Yes, please register online by following the links provided above.

 - If I can’t make it, how do I cancel my reservation?
 Upon making the reservation you should have received an email confirmation.
 There is information about canceling within the email.
 Since a lot of our guided family programs are full, we strongly encourage you to cancel (as opposed to just not showing up) so that we may accommodate another person/family.

 - What should I wear?
 Please wear clothing that is appropriate for outdoors.
 It’s always recommended to dress in layers and prepare for any type of weather.
 We strongly encourage that you wear closed-toe shoes, and strongly discourage wearing flip-flops.

 - How long is the walk?
 Round trip, the walk is a bit less than one mile.
 The walk takes about an hour and a half.